kdudkov/goatak/README.md

 * v1 (XML) and v2 (protobuf) CoT protocol support
 * certificate enrollment (v1 and v2) support
-* user management with command-line tool
+* user management with cli tool
-* mission packs management
+* mission packages management
 * video feeds management
-* visibility scopes for users
+* visibility scopes for users (devices can communicate and see each other within one scope only)
 * default preferences and maps provisioning to connected devices
+* ability to log all cot's and cli utility to view cot's log and convert it to json or gpx

-## Web-based client features
+## Client features

 * v1 (XML) and v2 (protobuf) CoT protocol support
 * SSL connection support, tested with [FreeTakServer](https://github.com/FreeTAKTeam/FreeTakServer)